Designing for Problems, Not Pages: The Login.gov Help Center

 Designing Prototype B

-This design prototype prioritized speed and scannability by highlighting the most likely issues on the landing page, nesting detailed information within accordions, and creating navigation subsection links.
+Using Figma, I designed this prototype to prioritize speed and scannability by highlighting the most likely issues on the landing page, nesting detailed information within accordions, and creating navigation subsection links.

 Popular topics on the landing page: By using the first-person question framing, the user should have an easier time finding the specific help article related to their issue.